What are some common uses for a Check import into QuickBooks Online with Transaction Pro Importer?

 - These fields are required if using Expense Accounts on the Accounts tab: ExpenseAccount and ExpenseAmount.

-The below screenshot shows the entry screen for Checks in QBO with the location indicated into which each Transaction Pro Importer field will import.
+The below screenshot shows the entry screen for Checks in QuickBooks Online with the location indicated into which each Transaction Pro Importer field will import.